Alicanto

 InfoSAGE

-Yuri Quintana leads the InfoSAGE platform, Information Sharing Across Generations, (https://www.infosagehealth.org) is a federally funded research project that aims to study the information needs of elders and their adult children who are involved in their care by building a “living laboratory”.
+Yuri Quintana leads the InfoSAGE platform, Information Sharing Across Generations (https://www.infosagehealth.org), which is a federally funded research project that aims to study the information needs of elders and their adult children who are involved in their care by building a “living laboratory”.
 InfoSAGE allows us to study real-life situations of elders and the challenges that families face in communicating, coordinating, and collaborating with complex and costly care environments.
 Learn more about InfoSAGE.

 Pathology Informatics